ledat1205/road-to-msc/datlt/GCP/Note.md

 Orchestration and monitoring are essential components that wrap around the entire pipeline.
 - Orchestration involves scheduling, managing, and coordinating the various tasks within the pipeline, ensuring they run in the correct order and handle dependencies.
 - Monitoring: This involves tracking the health, performance, and data quality of the pipeline, alerting on errors, and ensuring data integrity.

+#### **Key features of batch data processing**

+**Scheduled and Automation**
+Batch processing jobs are fundamentally designed for periodic execution, often triggered by a schedule (e.g., daily at midnight) or a predefined event (e.g., source file availability).

+This automation minimizes manual intervention, ensures consistent processing cycles, and is crucial for utilizing compute resources during off-peak hours, thereby enhancing operational efficiency.

+High Throughtput